maxfindel/wordpress-docker-kubernetes/README.md

 Now you are ready to start developing your theme or managing your website using WordPress!

+To stop the containers or restart them just tun `docker-compose stop`.

 ## First deploy to Kubernetes

 TODO create a Rancher Cluster.